PaperCutSoftware/silver/README.md

  * logging
  * cron-like task scheduling
  * auto-updates
- * and work the same way across Windows, macOS, and Linux.
+ * and works the same way across Windows, macOS, and Linux.

 Silver is battle-tested and has been successfully used by [PaperCut Software](https://www.papercut.com/) to help manage server and desktop components for millions of laptops and servers for almost a decade.